Power of Attorney

 What is a Power of Attorney?

 Used to legally authorize an individual (the agent or attorney-in-fact) the authority to act on behalf of another person in various matters, typically involving financial or legal decisions.
 Often, a client will sign a power of attorney over to their lawyer to let them sign documents on their behalf.
-A POA may terminate under specific circumstances outlined in the document or governed by local laws.
+A POA may be terminated under specific circumstances outlined in the document or governed by local laws.

 • Scope of Authority - Defines the specific actions or decisions the agent is authorized to make on behalf of the principal.